Information provided to organisations supporting the rehabilitation of offenders.

 See all results published so far at: Justice Data Lab pilot statistics reports

-The Justice Data Lab team has brought reoffending data up to December 2013 into the service.
-You can now submit information on the individuals you were working with during 2013, in addition to the years 2002 to 2012.
-The Justice Data Lab now brings in quarterly updates to the re-offending data.
-If you have any questions about the latest available data email a member of the team at email@example.com.
+The Justice Data Lab team has brought reoffending data up to March 2014 into the service.
+You can now submit information on the individuals you were working with between January and March 2014, in addition to the years 2002 to 2013.
+The Justice Data Lab now brings in quarterly updates to the reoffending data.
+If you have any questions about the latest available data email a member of the team at firstname.lastname@example.org.

 The Justice Data Lab have also introduced information from the Offender Assessment System.
 This can be used to control for specific needs that an offender may need help with (e.g. education, employment, accommodation, alcohol/drug addiction, mental health and relationships).
 See the January 2016 publication for further information.